 Similarly, you can also keep an eye on your water bill to look for a leak.
 If you have been using a steady amount of water in your home, but your bill suddenly rises from one month to the next, then you should consider having your home inspected for a water leak.

 It is important to note that your water bill is solely based upon metered water, water that passes through your water meter.
 Therefore, if your water service line to the street is broken, it typically does not affect your water bill.
+In NYC, only in rare cases will your water meter not be located inside your basement.

 Keep an Eye on Your Property